Fromlight2art Logo

 5. Permit Yourself to Create Without Specific Goals

 As professional artists in any creative field, we must meet continual deadlines as part of our business.
 It becomes stressful when our innovation must happen according to time restraints.
 Take time out to daydream and let your mind wander without the stress of having to produce.
-In my book, starring at the ceiling is time well spent!

 creativity